Find a Cheaper Gas Provider and Save Money in 2025!

 Turn Your Boiler On Over The Summer

-During the warmer weather of summer, we usually don't need to use our home heating systems as often as in winter.
-However, it is good practice to turn your boiler, even a biomass, on once or twice during these months.
+It is good practice to turn your boiler, even a biomass, on once or twice during the summer.
 This will prevent sludge and dirt from accumulating inside, and save you from having to get an engineer to power flush the system in winter.

 Knowing how to check your boiler pressure is the first step when bleeding your boiler.
 Here are the steps in knowing what to look for when checking the boiler pressure: